arisdavid/k8s-project/README.md

-# Kubernetes Demo Project (Python Producer, Python Producer, Kafka)
+# Kubernetes Demo Project (Python Producer, Consumer and Kafka)

 ## Introduction
 This is mini-project demonstrating how to deploy and run a kafka server and python applications inside a Kubernetes cluster.